TABLE OF CONTENTS

 - Last minute reminders (non-refundable, no large bags, etc.)

-You are able to configure the specific language and appearance of your eCommerce site.
-If you would ever like to change the text, navigation links, or styles of your eCommerce site (because you have changed some of them on your organization's site, for example), you are able to update your ACME theme to match.
+You are able to configure the specific language and appearance of your eCommerce site with the variables configured in the Theme section in the ACME Back Office.
+If you would ever like to change the text, navigation links, or styles of your eCommerce site (because you have changed some of them on your organization's site, for example), you are able to update your ACME Theme configuration to match.

 Controlling the Display Order of Events